-Once logged in, click the '...' in the left hand corner to initiate the dropdown and click 'UNC Charlotte
+Once logged in, click the ellipsis '...' in the top left hand corner to initiate the dropdown and click 'UNC Charlotte Employee Portal'.

-Employee Portal'.

-"Your Action Items" will appear and list all of items that require your attention.
-Pay attention to the due dates to know when items need to be acted on.
+"Your Action Items" will appear, and list all the items that require your attention.
+Pay attention to the due dates to know when items need to be completed.
 Click 'Home' to get back to 'Your Action Items'.